libreDev-rayan/pdsnd_github/README.md

 pdsnd_github project

 ### Description
-project to learn who to dewa with git & github
+project to learn who to deal with git & github

 ### Files used
 bikeshare.py & csv files for NYC & chicago &washington